opentok/opentok-web-samples/Electron-Basic-Screen-Sharing/README.md

 This sample application shows how to publish a screen-sharing stream in a basic Electron application using the latest Electron version.
 The basics of video-chat on Electron are covered [here](../Electron-Basic-Video-Chat).
-The application creates a Publisher object while passing the screen in as the video source.
+The application creates a Publisher object while passing the screen in as the video source in the properties argument.

 ## Starting the Application
 1. Get values for your OpenTok API key, session ID, and token.
 You can obtain these values from your TokBox account.
 Make sure that the token isn't expired.